 F# tutorial: Hello world

 This tutorial helps you get started with F#.
 It explains what you need to write your first F# program.
-It starts with the basics: you will learn where you can find and download the tools needed, how to install these tools and it will take you all the way to building and runing your code.
+It starts with the basics: you will learn where you can find and download the tools needed, how to install these tools and it will take you all the way to building and running your code.
 If you have never written a F# program before this is the place to start.
 We have created this article, so you can get started with F#, and move on to our sms examples.
 If you are already familiar with F#, you can jump directly to one of the following SMS projects.

 F# sms examples: